sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 * RIF counters
 * QoS setting inherited from parent physical port or port channel
 * MTU:
-  MTU inherited from parent physical port or port channel.
-  If subinterface MTU is configured, MTU on subinterface will be configured with:
+  MTU of the subinterface is inherited from the parent interface (physical or portchannel) If subinterface MTU is configured, MTU on subinterface will be configured with:
   - If Subinterface MTU <= parent port MTU, configured subinterface MTU will be applied.
   - If Subinterface MTU > parent port MTU, parent port MTU will be applied.